Post

 This will create an LLVM bitcode file named liba.bc from the C++ header file liba.hpp, using the Clang compiler.
 The -g flag is used to include debugging information in the generated bitcode file, which the Glu compiler will use to import the C++ code correctly.

 Then, we compile the Glu program main.glu using the gluc compiler.
-The -I . flag is used to specify the include path: the current directory.
-This is necessary to tell the compiler where to find the liba module.
-The -I flag can be used for including bitcode files, LLVM IR files, glu files, and directories containing glu files.
+You could add an -I . flag to specify the include path, but imports are always looked up in the current directory first.
+Imports can be used for including bitcode files, LLVM IR files, and glu files.

 The gluc compiler will generate an executable file named main in the project directory, which contains the Glu program linked with the C++ library.